 Suicide Prevention Specialist

 Sarah Gaer began working in human services in 1998 and has experience in substance abuse, mental illness, developmental disabilities, and forensics.
 Sarah has specialized in trauma treatment of veterans and women survivors of sexual abuse.
 As a member of the trauma response team, she has responded to natural disasters, homicides, suicides, and terrorism within the community.
 She was a Team Leader for the trauma team that responded to the June 1st tornado in western and central Massachusetts through a FEMA grant managed by Riverside.
 At Riverside Trauma Center her specific focus is on developing initiatives for suicide prevention related to middle-aged men, and she is an active member of the trauma response and community training teams.
 Sarah is a Master’s level clinician and graduate of Antioch New England University.
-She is trained in Psychological First Aid, Skills for Psychological Recovery, Rainbow Dance (a program for trauma response with young children), and has most recently been accepted as a Master Trainer for the QPR Institute.
+She is trained in Psychological First Aid, Skills for Psychological Recovery, and has most recently been accepted as a Master Trainer for the QPR Institute.